 This offering from Yale University is based on a 2004 exhibition and explores the history of fossil hunting and fossils themselves.
 The history section is essentially an essay, but the rest of the site is highly visual and features great up-close photos of bronze age and neanderthal skulls.
 It also features a helpful (thought somewhat-outdated) Timeline of Evolution, a video tour of the exhibition and related links and books.

-Virtually the Ice Age
+Virtual Resources for the Ice Age

 Judgment Day: Intelligent Design on Trial